Our Clients:

 Darius Garland scored 21 points for the Cavaliers, who committed 22 turnovers.

 Indiana’s Bennedict Mathurin was assessed a flagrant-2 foul and ejected with 4:32 left in the opening period after he ignited an altercation with De’Andre Hunter.
 The former hit the latter in the chest, prompting Hunter to shove Mathurin in response.
-Turner was also assessed a technical foul.
+Hunter and Turner were also assessed technical fouls.

 The Pacers connected on five of their first six attempts from 3-point range to seize a 33-14 lead early in the first quarter.